Hagerman station

 Hagerman was a rail station stop in Hagerman, New York along the Montauk Branch.

+History

-It first opened around October 1890, and though little more than a small shack, it was the site of a former experimental electric-powered monorail line.
+The station first opened around October 1890, and though little more than a small shack, it was the site of a former experimental electric-powered monorail line.
 It was later razed and discontinued as a station stop in 1929.
 It was located between the Patchogue and Bellport stations.